 The Baystate pediatrician notes he is seeing more and more children identified by their parents as having sleep problems, citing the increasing amount of children’s caffeine consumption and the greater amount of time they spend in front of various screens (TV, phones, tablets, and computers) as likely adding to the growing problem.

 “I don’t think parents are aware of the potential health risks of these sugary, caffeinated drinks.
 Just as we raised awareness of tobacco use as a public health problem, we need to do a better job of raising awareness about the potential health risks of what we are giving our children to eat and drink.
-The same way it would be unthinkable now to have a parent give their child a cigarette, perhaps after 10 years of more research and public awareness campaigns, it will be rare for a parent to give their toddler a super-sized, sugary and caffeine-filled beverage,” says Dr. O’Reilly.
+The same way it would be unthinkable now to have a parent give their child a cigarette, perhaps after 10 years of more research and public awareness campaigns, it will be rare for a parent to give their toddler a super-sized, sugary and caffeine-filled beverage,” Dr. O’Reilly said.